From Berlage to Van Eyck

 Tour Highlights: From Berlage to Van Eyck

-• Housing block by Piet Zanstra (1934) and Margaret Kropholler (1923)
+• Housing Block by Margaret Kropholler (1923)

-• Drive-in houses by Willem van Tijen, Mart Stam, Huig Maaskant and Lotte Stam- Beese (1937)
+• Drive-In Houses by Willem van Tijen, Mart Stam, Huig Maaskant, and Lotte Stam-Beese (1937)

-• Open Air School by Jan Duiker (1938)
+• Open-Air School by Jan Duiker (1938)

-• Orphanage by A. van Eyck (1960)
+• Orphanage by Aldo van Eyck (1960)

 More Tours in Amsterdam